1270 Director, Workforce Development & Community Education – WP

 Experience: At least two years of experience in workforce development, education, or continuing education programming is required.
 Experience working with businesses, industries, community agencies, and public schools is required.
 Previous project management experience is preferred.
 Teaching or employee development experience is preferred.
 Curriculum development and or industrial training experience is preferred.

 Skills: A strong work ethic, enthusiasm, and a high level of motivation are required.
 Strong verbal and written communication skills are required.
 Excellent interpersonal skills in the areas of relationship building, collaboration, team participation, creative problem solving, conflict resolution, group planning, and decision-making processes are required.
 Demonstrated potential to manage and lead complex projects is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES